webiny/webiny-js/packages/api-mailer/README.md

 });
 ```

-Note that setMailer method supports both setting the variable of MailerMailer type or an async function which returns MailerMailer variable type.
+Note that `setMailer` method supports both setting the variable of `Mailer` type or an async `Mailer` factory.

-Example of context plugin which sets mailer via async function:
+Example of context plugin which sets mailer via factory:

 ```typescript
 const plugin = new ContextPlugin<MailerContext>(async(context) => {